On This Page:

-All kerbside bins are collected by the Shire’s contractor, Warren Blackwood Waste.
-For all bin repairs and missed bin collections please contact 1800 049 193.
+All kerbside bins are collected by the Shire’s contractor, Cleanaway.
+For all bin repairs/replacements please contact the Shire on 9734 9000.
+For missed bin collections please contact Cleanaway on 1800 049 193.

-Households in the kerbside bin service area have a 3-Bin system for Rubbish, Recycling and Organic waste.
-Organics bins are collected weekly, while rubbish and recycling bins are collected fortnightly on an alternate basis.
-Refer to the Bin Collection Calendar for collection weeks and the Kerbside Bin Information Booklet for details on what can be put in each bin.
+Households in the kerbside bin service area have a 3-Bin system for General Waste, Recycling and FOGO (Food Organic Garden Organic) Waste.
+FOGO bins are collected weekly, while general waste and recycling bins are collected fortnightly on an alternate basis.
+Refer to the Shire of Collie 2021-22 Waste Calendar for weekly pick up details.
+You can access the waste collection map here.

-RUBBISH – all rubbish collected in plain green or red lidded bins is landfilled at the Shire’s landfill site.
+GENERAL WASTE – all waste collected in plain green or red lidded bins is landfilled at the Shire’s landfill site.

-ORGANICS – organics waste collected (green lidded bins) is taken to a regional Council managed Organics Processing Facility, located in Dardanup.
+FOGO – organics waste collected (lime green lidded bins) is taken to a regional Council managed organics processing facility, located in Dardanup.
 The organics waste is recycled into compost which is tested to the Australian Standard.
 Residents are able to purchase the compost by the trailer load from the Bunbury Harvey Regional Council Waste Management Facility on Stanley Road, Australind.